 « All Events

-Artists, sponsors, and dignitaries gather in celebration of the 2022 award-winning pieces chosen by this year’s jurors.
+Artists, sponsors, and dignitaries gather in celebration of the 2023 award-winning pieces chosen by this year’s jurors.
 The event is by invitation only.
 This year, the event will take place on the second weekend of the show, on the Friday night.

 There is $15 submission fee per piece, and $40 exhibition fee per accepted piece.

 The Sooke Fine Arts Society is a not-for-profit organization, and fees are one part of how we offset the costs of marketing, venue rental, and gallery infrastructure in order to continue nurturing the careers of the region’s fine artists.